Join World Renowned Theologian, Author & Professor Dr. Scott Hahn

 Fr.
 Sebastian Kajko

 Fr.
 Sebastian was born in Poland, and grew up in Toronto, Canada.
 He had a conversion experience when he was 19 years old through the Charismatic Renewal.
 The renewal started in Toronto and soon ended up going to India to do missionary work (5 months).
 He started to pursue studies, in order to study theology, focusing on Sacred Scripture at York University.
 After almost getting engaged, he ended up continuing his discernment of religious life and priesthood which led him to the CFRs in NYC.
 He transferred from York University in Toronto to Franciscan University of Steubenville.
 He joined the CFRs in 2003 in the Bronx.
 He made his final vows in 2008 and was ordained to priesthood in May 2011 by Cardinal Dolan.
 Since then, he has lived in Bradford, England until his recent return to the Bronx.
 He has also had the privilege of participating in the Summer Biblical Institutes with Dr. Hahn over the last few years - from the start!
 This will be his second pilgrimage with Dr. Hahn as Spiritual Director.

 Fr.
 Stanley Holland, TOR

 Fr.
 Stan is currently the Parochial Vicar of St. Patrick Catholic Church in Tampa, Florida, and has been serving that community for seven (7) years.
 Prior to that, he was a missionary in Jamaica, and before that, a lecturer at Franciscan University of Steubenville for twelve (12) years.
 During his time in Steubenville, Father was the Director of the Missionary Outreach Program.
 He was a prison chaplain for 8 years, as well as doing missionary work in Brazil.
 Ordained May 4, 1996 as a Franciscan TOR priest, he was drafted in 1969, and served in Vietnam for two (2) tours.
 Five years after the Army, he join the Peace Corps in the South Pacific.

-Day 1: Monday – January 4 - Depart USA
+Day 1, Monday, January 4 - Depart for Israel

 Board your flight for the start of your journey to Tel Aviv, with complimentary meals and beverages served on board.